SwankSkywalker/journeymapapp/README.md

 ## Moving forward =>

 As this is an ongoing project, I will be releasing periodic updates as more features become available (meaning as fast as I can build, test and implement them lol).
-I hope you like easter🥚. console.log('that's the first one')
+I hope you like easter🥚.
+Commit early, commit often.

-### Open-Source

-### 🚨Open Issues/Pull Requests🚨